Itsey/itsey.github.io/docs/diags-handlers-index.md

 MaxRollingFileSize supports kb, mb, gb as filesize types.
 100mb for example rolls the filesize every hundred megabytes.
 All rolls are done after a batched write therefore files can be slightly larger than the size noted here.

+Note file system based handlers are not designed for multithreaded environments due to writing to a single file.
+To use full multithreaded writes you will need to create a custom file handler.

 ## FileSystemHandler

 Uses LegacyFlimFlamFormatter

 The filesystem handler is the handler used to write trace to a file system, such that it can be read by FlimFlam later or offline.

+Note file system based handlers are not designed for multithreaded environments due to writing to a single file.
+To use full multithreaded writes you will need to create a custom file handler.

 ## InMemoryHandler